Turn your idea into a commercial-ready food product with support from food industry experts, OSU’s Food Innovation Center, and New Seasons Market.

 What to Expect

 Each week we'll bring in subject-matter experts to teach on important areas.
-Each session is 3 hours long (except for weeks 13 and 14).
+Each session is 3 hours long.

 For a detailed course outline, complete the form on this page.

 Getting Your Recipe to Market is more than just a class.
-It includes:
+It's a comprehensive training program that includes:

 - A 30 minute meeting with New Seasons Market buyers to pitch your brand and present your product(s).
 You will receive valuable feedback and the opportunity to have your products placed into the New Seasons stores.